monadicsystems/monadicsystems.github.io/post3.md

 and we want to see if a specific person's favorite color is `Blue`.
 We could just use a traditional function, but let's try to solve this using view patterns.

 First, we need to define what I call a **projection function**.
 The projection function is what we'll use in the view pattern to project a property of the data structure that we want to pattern match on.
-We'll call this view function `projectColor`:
+We'll call this projection function `projectColor`.

 ```haskell
 projectColor :: Text -> Map Text Color -> (Maybe Color, Map.Map Text Color)